kenirwin/SortTetris/README.md

 Structure based in part on Tetris with jQuery by Franck Marcia (MIT License): http://fmarcia.info/jquery/tetris/tetris.html

+Supervisor & Admin functionality substantially based on code from Dave Hollingworth's excellent Udemy course materials for [Login and Registration from Scratch with PHP and MySQL](https://www.udemy.com/authentication-from-scratch-with-php-and-mysql/learn/v4/overview)

 Animal photos used under the Creative Commons CC0 from https://pixabay.com, or under public domain from Wikimedia Commons.